Hazardous Materials // Dangerous Goods Frequently Asked Questions

 QUESTION: What time does class start?

-ANSWER: The class starts at 8:00 am.
+ANSWER: The in-person class starts at 8:00 am.
+The online-class starts accordng to the online-class-agenda.
 Please be on time so that we can certify your attendance.
+The online class starts according to the online agenda.

 QUESTION: What is the daily schedule of the class?

-ANSWER: The class runs from 8:00 am until 5:00 pm each day.
+ANSWER: The in-person class runs from 8:00 am until 5:00 pm each day.
 This includes a one-hour break for lunch (provided) as well as the time to take the exam at the end of the class.
-You can see our normal agenda online here.
+For the online class, you can see our online-class-agenda here.

 QUESTION: Do I need to bring anything to the class?

-ANSWER: No. As long as you have registered and paid by the deadline, we will provide all class materials (including the reference materials that you will need to successfully ship hazmat from your own facility after the class is complete).
-We also provide a lunch on both days of the class.
+ANSWER: IN-PERSON: No - not for the in-person class.
+As long as you have registered and paid by the deadline, we will provide all class materials (including the reference materials that you will need to successfully ship hazmat from your own facility after the class is complete).
+We also provide a lunch on both days of the in-person class.
 We even provide a pen to take notes in the workbook!

 QUESTION: I am from a non-aviation company.
 Can I attend the class?